Modern History Playlist

 The English East India Company was originally chartered by Queen Elizabeth I in 1600.

-French East India Company was backed directly by the state, unlike the English.
+The French East India Company was backed directly by the state, unlike the English EIC, which had more financial flexibility.

 Mains Key Points